 SCHOOL YEAR: (20/)

 (Please print clearly) Student's Name: Today's Date:

 Student's Date of Birth:

 Parent/Guardian:

-Address:Ci zy: Zip Code:
+Address:Ci

 Phone #:

+Presently Attending:

+Requesting to Attend:Instead of:

+statement:

-Presently Attending: Requesting to Attend: Instead of: (space permitting) Parent's statement of reason for request.
-If for medical reasons, please attach physician's statement: I understand that transportation is the responsibility of the parent.
-Parent's Signature/Legal Guardian FOR SITE PRINCIPALS ~ Please check Approved or Denied.
-SCHOOL OF RESIDENCE Request is Approved Request is Denied Comment: SCHOOL REQUESTED Request is Approved Request is Denied Comment: Date: Date: Signature of Principal Signature of Principal FOR DISTRICT OFFICE USE ONLY: ☐ Request is Approved (If approved, transportation is the responsibility of the parent) Request is Denied Comment: SIGNATURE OF ASSISTANT SUPERINTENDENT DATE
+I understand that transportation is the responsibility of the parent.
+Parent's Signature/Legal Guardian

+FOR SITE PRINCIPALS ~ Please check Approved or Denied.

+SCHOOL OF RESIDENCE Request is Approved Request is Denied Comment: SCHOOL REQUESTED Request is Approved Request is Denied Comment:

+Date: Date:

+Signature of Principal Signature of Principal

+FOR DISTRICT OFFICE USE ONLY:

+Request is Approved (If approved, transportation is the responsibility of the parent) Request is Denied

+Comment:

+SIGNATURE OF ASSISTANT SUPERINTENDENT DATE